 Virtual Reality (VR) has opened up a new world of opportunities for businesses.
-Thanks to the dramatically improved availability of VR technology, as well as its decreased expense to implement, businesses are finding new ways to take full advantage of everything that VR training tools have to offer.
+Thanks to the dramatically improved availability of VR technology, as well as its decreased expense to implement, businesses are finding new ways to take full advantage of everything that Virtual Reality training tools have to offer.

 Below we highlight some of the most significant benefits you will be able to enjoy when you dive headfirst into everything VR technology brings to the table!

-One of the main points of interest for many researchers looking into the effectiveness of VR experiences in company training is the memorability in comparisons to other media like video or text.
+One of the main points of interest for many researchers looking into the effectiveness of Virtual Reality experiences in company training is the memorability in comparisons to other media like video or text.

 Ever since 1991 multiple studies have shown that VR experiences offer a better memorability.
 This, for example, is caused by the dynamic change of the presented environment following the movements of the user which other media can’t offer.
 This multi-sensory and emotional input results in higher memorability of a VR experience.
 (Clark & Paivio, 1991)

 These findings are supported by the research of Schöne et al. from the year 2017.
 In their study participants were presented with either a 360° VR or 2D video of a motorcycle ride followed by an unannounced recognition memory task 48 hours later.
 The results were clear: increased retrieval success and delayed reaction times in the VR group indicate that immersive VR experiences become part of an extensive autobiographical associative network, whereas the traditional video experience remains an isolated episodic event.
 That means the Virtual Reality experience felt like something that happened to them rather than just a memory of a video of something that happened to someone else.
 In fact, the subjects who trained with Virtual Reality video performed twice as well on the memory retrieval tests.
 (Schöne et al., 2017)